YOCOING/YOCO/.github/ISSUE_TEMPLATE/✅-Feature.md

 ---
-name: '✅ Feature'
+name: "✅ Feature"
-about: 기능, UI, 문서 개선 및 추가 요청을 위한 템플릿입니다.
+about: Suggest an idea or possible new feature for this project.
-title: 'Feature: '
+title: "Feature: "
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

-# FEATURE
+## Feature

 ## Summary

-> 이슈 요약
+> Summarize your issue

 ## To-Do